New research is emerging about how breathing patterns and diaphragmatic strength affect sports performance.

 - muscle and mechanical imbalances leading to discomfort and pain - for example chest pain and tension, shoulder impingement, neck tension and pain, lower back pain

 During exercise, the body demands more of the lungs than during resting states.
 A common issue with breathing during exercise and sport is underutilizing the diaphragm, and placing too much reliance on the upper chest and shoulder muscles.
-This makes the work of breathing harder, and means there is less oxygen available to supply the extremities.
+This makes the work of breathing harder, and means there is less oxygen available to supply your working muscles.

 Common symptoms include: